Published on 17 Oct 13

 This presentation unpacks this question by drilling into key BEPS issues, outlining the current state of play, examining viable reform options, and speculating how BEPS will affect the tax system in the future.
 It covers:

 Dr Tadmore is a Tax Partner at Clayton Utz.
-His main areas of practice are in the PGI space, in particular large scale projects, energy and resources, transfer pricing, alternative dispute resolution and ATO engagement.
-He represents the Tax Institute on the ATO’s Dispute Resolution Working Group, and is also a member of the ATO’s Large Business Advisory Group and the Treasury BEPS Advisory Group.
-Niv is also a member of the global executive committee of the International Fiscal Association.
-Current at 11 April 2016
+His key focus areas of practice are dispute resolution, international tax and transfer pricing.
+He has particular expertise in the energy & resources, high-tech, digital and manufacturing sectors.
+He represents The Tax Institute on the ATO’s Dispute Resolution Working Group, and is a member of the ATO’s Large Business Advisory Group and the Treasury BEPS Advisory Group.
+He was recently appointed to the global Executive Committee of the International Fiscal Association.